postgrespro/testgres/docs/README.md

 # Building the documentation

-Make sure you have `Sphinx` and `sphinxcontrib-napoleon` packages installed:
+Make sure you have `Sphinx` package installed:

 ```
-pip install Sphinx sphinxcontrib-napoleon
+pip install Sphinx
 ```

 Then just run